 Syntec Optics manufactures high-quality medical optics devices with innovative imaging techniques for complete understanding and care of the human body.
-Devices that rely on medical optics are used to view the human body in order to diagnose, monitor or treat medical conditions (Diagnostics, Colonoscopy, Endoscopy, Cancer detection, and Dental imaging, etc.).
-Syntec Optics holds experience in major developments of biomedical imaging with the help of polymer plastic optics for over a decade on multiple projects.
+Devices that rely on medical optics view the human body to diagnose, monitor, or treat medical conditions (diagnostics, colonoscopy, endoscopy, cancer detection, dental imaging, etc.).
+Syntec Optics holds experience in major developments of biomedical imaging with the help of polymer optics for over a decade on multiple projects.

 A medical endoscope is an instrument used to examine the interior of a hollow organ or cavity of the body.
 It is an elongated optical device used to observe otherwise inaccessible areas within the human body through a small orifice.
 These devices are widely used in medical diagnostics imaging and surgical treatment.